BlueBubblesApp/bluebubbles-helper/README.md

 The bundle has been tested on MacOS 10.13 (High Sierra) - MacOS 12 (Monterey).
 It could work on higher or lower MacOS versions, but we do not know for sure.

+Currently the bundle only works on Intel based Macs, but we are working towards M1 support.

 ### Build Yourself

 #### Pre-requirements: